TURTLE MOON STUDIOS

 I received the Teacher of the Year 2008 award from Professional Quilter Magazine.
 You can buy a copy of the Spring, 2008 issue # 103 of Professional Quilter, which contains a cover story about my teaching philosophy from the magazine's website.

-Note to quilt guilds: I really enjoy teaching around the country for guilds, and can easily make any of my classes into 1 to 2 day classes for your group.
+Note to quilt guilds: I really enjoy teaching around the country for guilds, and can easily make my freehand drawing-on-paper classes into 1 to 5 day classes for your group.
+Quilters are notorious for thinking they can't draw, and I can help them re-learn this natural skill.
+Each quilter will find personal ways to incorporate her new-found drawing ability into her own body of work.

 The emphasis in all of my classes is no non-judgmental and very intuitive art making, on finding ones innocent artist voice, which has been ignored for so long.
-I nudge students into more intuitive, expressive ways of drawing, painting, sewing, and writing, although writing is only an option, and no one has to write on their work.
+I nudge students into more intuitive ways of expressing themselves in their artmaking.

-In 2017 I am switching my in-person teaching emphasis to teaching drawing, as aserious, end-in-itself art form.
+In 2017 I switched all of my in-person teaching emphasis to teaching drawing, as a serious, end-in-itself art form.
 I feel that this process allows for the least use of time in teaching how to use materials, and so, it allows me to really focus on teaching students to open up, stop judging their art abilities, and learn to dump the art rules and just purely create.
-I am really not interested in teaching other processes now, but if you insist, I can still teach fabric painting on cloth with brush and markers (and airpen optionally.)
+I am really not interested in teaching other processes now.
 I just want to cut to the chase and get artists to understand their inate ability to DRAW!
 I see so much digital transfer to cloth, of photos, which tells me that the artists don't think their drawing skills are good enough for the images in their art.
 That's too bad, and I am on a crusade to bring out the drawing skills in all of us who could be drawing!

-But remember: the thing I'm the best at is getting people to find out that they can draw really well, and to respect their own personal style, which is waiting inside of them, where they left it, when they stopped drawing, as a child.
+The thing I'm really good at is getting people to find out that they can draw really well, and to respect their own personal style, which is waiting inside of them, where they left it, when they stopped drawing, as a child.

 Please contact me for scheduling, etc. NOTE: My format works fine for classes that are longer or shorter than five days, but five days is an ideal length.
 Naturally, I prefer longer classes!
 But I can teach as short as one day classes and as long as four week ones.
 I will make you a syllabus and supply list for any length of class you'd like to talk about.